pudly/schmopera-hugo/content/articles/crosscanada-opera-the-overcoat-comes-to-toronto-vancouver.md

 date = "2017-03-02T15:06:00+00:00"
 lastmod = "2017-03-02T17:26:00+00:00"
 publishDate = "2017-03-02T17:26:00+00:00"
 short_description = "The Overcoat: An Opera has its roots in the 1998 Canadian play by Morris Panych and Wendy Gorling.
-Rolfe's operatic adaptation is a co-commission with Tapestry Opera and Vancouver Opera, and a co-production between Tapestry, VO, and Canadian Stage." slug = "crosscanada-opera-the-overcoat-comes-to-toronto-vancouver" title = "Cross-Canada opera: The Overcoat comes to Toronto &amp; Vancouver"
+Rolfe&#039;s operatic adaptation is a co-commission with Tapestry Opera and Vancouver Opera, and a co-production between Tapestry, VO, and Canadian Stage." slug = "crosscanada-opera-the-overcoat-comes-to-toronto-vancouver" title = "Cross-Canada opera: The Overcoat comes to Toronto &amp; Vancouver"
 +++